About The Jaguar F-Pace

 At K Motors, we have been working with the Range Rover Velar for a while now, and we are using that experience to directly assist with repairs on the F-Pace as they are sister cars that are built at the same plant.

 We have put together a list of the common faults found on the Jaguar F-Pace with symptoms and the solutions required to resolve them.
-At the moment the list as quite small but as more F-Pace models start to fall out of warranty, this list will grow.

 Timing Chain Failure | 2.0 Diesel